Spike’s Nite Out – Oh Hi, Doggy!

 Everyone knows the “Dogs Playing Poker” series of paintings by Cassius Marcellus Coolidge, which, of course, makes them ripe for their own slot adaptation!
 Is this slot a treat, or should you just fold?

-Betway Casino has got you cover.
-Their special bonus offer for March 2019 is valid for both slots and card games!
+32Red Casino has got you cover.
+Their special bonus offer for January 2021 is valid for both slots and card games!

 Real Money Casinos with Spike’s Nite Out

 The slot is a fairly standard ordeal – 15 lines, an uninspired bonus game we’ve seen a million times before, nothing that particularly stands out as a winning feature here.
 One thing that left a somewhat good impression as being different is that two of the symbols, the dealer and the chihuahua, can be mixed and matched together and still bring you some reward.
 Why those two symbols were chosen in particular, I’ll never know, so the fact remains that even when the slot tries to do something different that still ends up kind of failing.

 |Bonus Round||Yes: Make up to 6 picks for mistery cash prize|

 Conclusion – Not Worth The Bet